WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Bistorta

 Meadows, wetlands.
 Summer.
-This white-topped buckwheat is abundant in high mountain and alpine areas, sometimes being so thick that it gives a snowy appearance to meadows.
-The soft cottony flower head often has a blush of pink, but as delicate and appealing looking as the flowers are, do not be fooled; their scent is most often quite unpleasant: One common name for the plant is "Miner's Toes"!
+This white-topped Buckwheat is abundant in high mountain and alpine areas, sometimes being so thick that it gives a snowy appearance to meadows.
+The soft cottony flower head often has a blush of pink, but as delicate and appealing looking as the flowers are, do not be fooled; their scent is usually quite unpleasant; one common name for the plant is "Miner's Toes"!
 Partially red stems and leaves are characteristic, and the reds become more pronounced in the fall.
 Typical plants are twelve to eighteen inches tall but it is common to find plants two feet tall.
-Frederick Pursh named this species Polygonum bistortoides in his 1814 Flora Americae Septentrionalis; John Kunkel Small (1869-1938) renamed it Bistorta bistortoides in 1906.
-(More biographical information.) |
+Meriwether Lewis collected this plant in Idaho in 1806, and Frederick Pursh named it Polygonum bistortoides in his 1814 Flora Americae Septentrionalis.
+Pursh gave the specific epithet, "bistortoides" because he saw the resemblance of this species to members of the Bistort genus.
+"Oides" is Greek for "similar to".
+Botanist John Small thought the resemblance so great that in 1906 he took the species out of the Polygonum genus and placed it in Bistorta, thus giving us the odd name of Bistorta bistortoides, the "Bistort that is similar to Bistort". |

 |